 The shock treatment will kill all the bacteria present in your swimming pool and make it safer for you and your loved ones to swim, so never skip this crucial step.

 Using Sodium Carbonate

-Sodium carbonate and alum will help to accumulate the contaminants in your swimming pool, so it will be easier to clean up.
-Contaminants will be bound around the alum, and it can be easily picked up.
+Sodium carbonate (soda ash) and alum will help to accumulate the contaminants in your beloved swimming pool, so your pool will be easier to clean up.
+Contaminants will be bound around the alum, and it can be easily picked up later on.

 This process is carried out by suctioning some water from the pool, cleaning it in a reservoir, and returning the clean water into the swimming pool.
 This process can take up to 6 hours, but the results will be worth the wait.
-After this step is done, your swimming pool is ready to use.
+After circulation process is done, your swimming pool is ready to use.

 So, how long after shocking the pool can you swim?

 Other than using chlorine to perform shock treatment in your swimming pool, there is one other type of shock treatment which does not involve chlorine.
 This is called shock MPS.

 How long after shocking pool can you swim?
 The answer depends whether you are using chlorine or not.
 If the chlorine method is chosen, you will need to wait 12 until 24 hours before you can swim safely.
 If the non-chlorine shock treatment is used, you can swim immediately after the treatment is done.